dhklmilan/Forest_Fire_Risk_Modeling/README.md

 This research used forest fire incident data from the NASA VIIRS (Visible Infrared Imaging Radiometer Suite) active fire product at ~375m spatial resolution.
 The dataset covers a 13-year period from 2012 to 2024, eliminating low confidence incidents.

-Source: NASA FIRMS (Fire Information for Resource Management System)
+> NASA FIRMS (Fire Information for Resource Management System)

 Resolution: ~375 meters